boris-kolpackov/libbuild2-hello/README.md

 complicated.
 The main issue is that when such a module has to be loaded, the project's configuration is not yet available.
 Specifically, neither non-global variable overrides have been entered nor has the `config.build` file been loaded.
-As a result, the `config.import.libbuild2_*` variable specified while creating the `@test` configuration in the steps above has no effect.
+As a result, the `config.import.libbuild2_*` variable automatically entered by `bdep` while initializing `libbuild2-hello-tests` in the steps above has no effect.

 The recommended approach to developing such modules is to use the global variable override in our user-wide `~/.build2/b.options` options file, the